 How effective is influencer marketing?

-Measuring an influencer campaign’s effectiveness is one of the great challenges marketers face.
-For 38.5% of them, the best way to do so is to look at a post’s conversion rate.
+Influencer marketing effectiveness is hard to measure, but according to statistics for 38.5% of marketers, the best way to do so is to look at a post’s conversion rate.
 In that regard, influencer videos on YouTube fare better than ads on the platform, with the rates of 2.7% and 0.5%, respectively.
 Another 32.5% of marketers look at engagement rates, which go up to a respectable 3.86% and are typically higher for influencers with smaller followings.

 What percentage of brands use influencer marketing?